 - Use fresh herbs.
 And add half in the beginning and half toward the end of cooking.
 When you add them in the beginning, the flavor will be sucked out of them and become part of the sauce.
 Yes, “sucked out of them” is the technical term.
 When you add them in the end, they will retain more of their flavor to add an extra kick.
 Use any combination of italian herbs- basil, parsley, oregano, thyme.
 Be generous with the amount you use.
 (Note: I’ve made sauce with dried herbs before and it was also extremely tasty.
 If you don’t have fresh herbs on hand, you should still make this recipe with dried- it will be delicious.
 Promise!)

-Once the onions look done, add four large cloves of minced garlic to the pan and saute for one minute.
+- Once the onions look done, add four large cloves of minced garlic to the pan and sauté for one minute.
 Garlic cooks (and burns) extremely fast, so you don’t want to add it until that last minute.
 I use a microplane zester to mince garlic.
-(Trick stolen from Rachel Ray.
-Very clever!)

-And now we wait.
-Stir, put the heat on low, cover, and simmer for one, two, or three hours.
+- Stir, put the heat on low, cover, and simmer for one, two, or three hours.
 Or more!
 I usually aim for three.
 This gives me plenty of chances to do some quality control (aka, get spoonfuls of it and taste it frequently just to make sure nothing is going wrong.
-This is very important.) :-)
+This is very important and delicous.)